RiverGlide/CukeSalad/README.md

 In `features/`, let's create our first feature file - `A_PlaceToStart.feature`:

     Feature: A Place To Start
-    As Harry, a calculating individual
+    As Callie, a calculating individual
     I want to know when my calculator is on
     So that I know when I can start calculating